MainulDip/EverydaySql/assaignments.md

 ('3', 'leonardo', 'da Vinci', 'versetile executive', '1');
 ```

-### After Successful Build, run this on right side
+### After Successful Build, run this on the right side
 ```sh
 SELECT * FROM coffee;
 SELECT * FROM coffee_shop;